Rewards Strategy

 Why Points Seasons Change Your Rewards Math: The Definitive Guide to Airdrop ROI

 The era of static 1% cashback is dead.
-In its place, a high-stakes ecosystem of 'Points Seasons' has emerged, transforming the crypto card from a simple payment tool into a gamified yield-farming instrument.
-From Tria's 'Proof of Spend' leaderboard to MetaMask's Linea-linked rewards, cardholders are no longer just spending money: they are competing for a share of future protocol equity.
+In its place, a high-stakes ecosystem of "Points Seasons" has emerged, transforming the crypto card from a simple payment tool into a gamified yield-farming instrument.
+From Tria's "Proof of Spend" leaderboard to MetaMask's Linea-linked rewards, cardholders are no longer just spending money: they are competing for a share of future protocol equity.

 In 2026, the crypto card market has bifurcated.
 On one side, established giants like Coinbase offer transparent, immediate rewards.
-On the other, 'Season-Based' neobanks like Tria offer the promise of life-changing airdrops.
+On the other, season-based neobanks like Tria offer the promise of life-changing airdrops.
 As we recently analyzed in the Tria Season 1 Conclusion, users who understand the math of multipliers can earn effective cashback rates of 20% or higher, while those who spend blindly often lose money to fees and spreads.

-Without a robust model for 'Expected Value' (EV), you are effectively a gambler, not a cardholder.
-As inflation continues to erode purchasing power, the ability to accurately value speculative points is the most important skill in the modern rewards meta.
+Without a solid model for Expected Value (EV), you are effectively a gambler, not a cardholder.
+The ability to accurately value speculative points is the most important skill in the modern rewards meta.

-Points seasons change your rewards math by replacing a fixed internal rate of return (IRR) with a variable, pool-weighted 'Expected Value' calculation that factors in total participation, points-to-token conversion ratios, and projected market capitalization at the time of the token generation event (TGE).
-While a traditional card might pay a guaranteed $0.02 for every $1.00 spent, a points-based card pays in 'Units of Participation' whose dollar value remains unknown until the season snapshot is finalized and the protocol's liquidity depth is established.
-To calculate your real ROI, you must weigh the 'Cost of Grind' (transaction fees, spread, and opportunity cost) against a probability-weighted range of TGE scenarios, rather than relying on the nominal point totals displayed in your app dashboard.
+Points seasons change your rewards math by replacing a fixed internal rate of return (IRR) with a variable, pool-weighted Expected Value calculation that factors in total participation, points-to-token conversion ratios, and projected market capitalization at the time of the token generation event (TGE).
+While a traditional card might pay a guaranteed $0.02 for every $1.00 spent, a points-based card pays in "Units of Participation" whose dollar value remains unknown until the season snapshot is finalized and the protocol's liquidity depth is established.
+To calculate your real ROI, you must weigh the Cost of Grind (transaction fees, spread, and opportunity cost) against a probability-weighted range of TGE scenarios, rather than relying on the nominal point totals displayed in your app dashboard.

-The 'Points Paradox': Why More Spend Isn't Always Better
+The Points Paradox: Why More Spend Is Not Always Better

 The fundamental difference between points and cashback is the dilution factor.
 In a cashback model, if you spend $10,000, you get $20 (at 2%).
 Your reward is independent of every other user.

 In a points season, the rewards are typically drawn from a fixed pool of tokens.
+If 100,000 people participate, your 10,000 points are worth X. If 1,000,000 people participate, your 10,000 points are worth X/10.

-This creates the Points Paradox: As a program becomes more popular, the 'Work per Point' increases, but the 'Value per Point' decreases.
-If the cost of your transactions (fees + spread) remains static while the value of the points drops, you can reach a point of Negative ROI, where you are spending more to farm the airdrop than the tokens will ever be worth.
+This creates the Points Paradox: as a program becomes more popular, the work per point increases, but the value per point decreases.
+If the cost of your transactions (fees + spread) remains static while the value of the points drops, you can reach a point of negative ROI, where you are spending more to farm the airdrop than the tokens will ever be worth.

 The Airdrop ROI Framework: Calculating Expected Value (EV)